CQC : I am Registered for CQC through my membership of Prism

 1:1000 babies will bleed a tiny bit more than the other 999.
 The heel prick test on day 5 takes four circles of blood from baby's heel.
 The majority of babies will bleed ONE or TWO of the blood spot circles during the tie release.
 The ONE baby in 1000 will bleed THREE or FOUR of those circles.
 Therefore worst case scenario is that the baby bleeds the same as from the heel on day 5.

-Frenulotomy Service includes Consultation, Division of the tongue tie and Post procedure feeding plan, Including telephone support :
+Frenulotomy Service includes Consultation, Full assessment of Your Baby's tongue mobility, Division of the tongue tie and Post procedure feeding plan, Including telephone support :

 The research link takes you to an excellent site from an American Lactation Consultant: Catherine Watson-Genna, her toolbar on the left hand side has links to all the current research and evidence and is a valuable resource.